 - Successful graduates can become excellent resources in guidance, placement, and mentoring of current students.
 Graduates often become role models, providing testimony regarding the worthiness of the program to potential recruits, employers, supporters, and partners.

-- Historically, successful EWDJT graduates have contributed to the program in a variety of ways.
+- Historically, successful JT graduates have contributed to the program in a variety of ways.

 - Become part of the staff.